Grand-Place

 The Grand-Place (French, /fr/; "Grand Square"; also used in English (Note: In this case, the French word place is a "false friend", and the correct counterparts in English are "plaza" or "town square".)) or Grote Markt (Dutch, /nl/; "Big Market") is the central square of Brussels, Belgium.
-It is surrounded by opulent Baroque guildhalls of the former Guilds of Brussels and two larger edifices; the city's Flamboyant Town Hall, and the neo-Gothic King's House or Bread House (Note: Maison du Roi, Broodhuis) building, containing the Brussels City Museum.
+It is surrounded by opulent Baroque guildhalls of the former Guilds of Brussels and two larger edifices: the city's Flamboyant Town Hall, and the neo-Gothic King's House or Bread House (Note: Maison du Roi; Broodhuis) building, housing the Brussels City Museum.
 The square measures 68 by 110 m and is entirely paved.

 The Grand-Place's construction began in the 11th century and was largely complete by the 17th.
 In 1695, during the Nine Years' War, most of the square was destroyed during the bombardment of Brussels by French troops.
 Only the Town Hall's façade and tower, which served as a target for the artillery, as well as some stone walls, resisted the incendiary balls.
 The houses that surrounded the Grand-Place were rebuilt during subsequent years, giving the square its current appearance, though they were frequently modified in the following centuries.
 From the mid-19th century, the square's heritage value was rediscovered, and it was thoroughly renovated.

 The Grand-Place is the most important tourist destination and most memorable landmark in Brussels.
 It is also considered one of the world's most beautiful squares, and has been a UNESCO World Heritage Site since 1998.
 The square frequently hosts festive and cultural events, among them, in August of every even year, the installation of an immense flower carpet in its centre.
 It is also a centre of annual celebrations during the Christmas and New Year period, and a Christmas tree has been erected annually on the square since the mid-20th century.
-This site is served by the premetro (underground tram) station Bourse - Grand-Place/Beurs - Grote Markt (on lines 4 and 10), as well as the bus stop Grand-Place/Grote Markt (on lines 33, 48 and 95).